actions/setup-python/docs/advanced-usage.md

 ### `python-path`

-**python-path** output is available with the absolute path of the Python or PyPy interpreter executable if you need it:
+**python-path** output is available to get the absolute path of the Python or PyPy interpreter executable:

 ```yaml
 jobs: